 Example Sentences For ‘Better Safe Than Sorry’

-Here’s an example of this saying being used in a sentence:
+Here are two examples of this saying being used in a sentence: